Withdrawals from the College

 During the first three weeks of the semester, withdrawal results in deletion of all courses from your schedule.

-After the first three weeks of the semester, courses remain on your schedule and “X” grades are given.
-“X” grades do not affect GPA but do affect academic progress.
-Therefore, a student who withdraws and receives “X” grades may be academically dismissed or put on academic probation at the end of the semester.
-These students will be sent a letter explaining their options.
+After the first three weeks of the semester, if you withdraw from the college, you will receive an "X" grade for all of your current courses.
+If you choose to return to NCCC, you must complete the readmission process.
+If any modular courses have been completed, you will receive the grade earned and the course withdrawal policy/"W" grades will be applied to all other coursework.
+“X” or "W" grades do not affect GPA but do affect academic progress.
+Therefore, if you withdraw and receive “X” or "W" grades, you may be academically dismissed or put on academic probation at the end of the semester.
+If so, you will be sent a letter explaining your options.

 What you should know about your BILL/FINANCIAL AID: